 The SMD does not preclude a property owner from pursuing a separate rezoning, if desired.
 A property owner who chooses the SMD Zoning Option cannot revert to the underlying zoning standards without applying for a Modification of Zoning Requirements or pursuing a separate rezoning.
-Any Project that has demolished an eligible, individually listed or Contributing historic structure within the Bungalow or Mid-Century Subdistricts after XXX (date of ordinance adoption) may not utilize the SMD.
+Any Project that has demolished an eligible, individually listed or Contributing historic structure after XXX (date of ordinance adoption) may not utilize the SMD.